sce/flot/API.md

 The time series support in Flot is based on Javascript timestamps, i.e. everywhere a time value is expected or handed over, a Javascript timestamp number is used.
-This is a number, not a Date object.
-A Javascript timestamp is the number of milliseconds since January 1, 1970 00:00:00 UTC.
+This is a number, not a `Date` object.
+A Javascript timestamp is the number of milliseconds since *January 1, 1970 00:00:00 UTC*.
 This is almost the same as Unix timestamps, except it's in milliseconds, so remember to multiply by 1000!

 You can see a timestamp like this